 At its best the upper reaches are a delightful backcountry fishery, however in recent years it has been severely impacted by sediment from a major slip in Erua Forest.

 This slip is now stabilising and the trout fishery starting to recover.

 At present, it is characterised by young, small fish with few larger trout evident.

 In recognition that the fishery is in a rebuilding phase, the river is currently catch and release only and no bait fishing is permitted.

 The upper river provides extensive fly fishing water and is accessible from Oio Road (off SH4 just south of Owhango) and Upper Retaruke Road.

-The remaining 20km of river down to the Whanganui junction is larger and more tannin stained, and best suited to spinning.
+The remaining 20km of the river down to the Whanganui junction is larger and more tannin-stained, and best suited to spinning.